The Hard Truth

 WHAT WE GOT WRONG

-The following six climate change observations are not what the public is currently being led to believe.
-Each observation can be supported using long standing and well-established science.
-There is nothing new here; below is just a new perspective:
+The following observations about climate change are not what the public is currently being led to believe.
+Each observation can be fully supported using well-established science.
+Together, they represent a new, and disturbing, perspective on the Earth’s changing climate:

-- If, the small amount of carbon removed from the atmosphere naturally, and converted to fossil fuels, thus allowing the Earth to cool, is put back in the atmosphere as the result of human activity, then the Earth’s temperature must – once again – increase to the same temperature it was before the carbon was removed.
+- The First (Common Sense) Law of Climate Change: If, any of the carbon removed from the atmosphere naturally, and converted to fossil fuels, thus allowing the Earth to cool, is put back in the atmosphere as the result of human activity, then the Earth’s temperature must – once again – increase to the same temperature it was before the carbon was removed.

-- There is at least twice as much carbon in the atmosphere as is currently being reported by the Mauna Loa Observatory in Hawaii (13,700 ft.).
-All carbon in the atmosphere will eventually contribute to increasing the Earth’s ambient temperature.
+- As of 2019, there was at least twice as much carbon in the atmosphere as reported by the Mauna Loa Observatory located at 13,700 ft.
+This is because all the carbon in the atmosphere, beginning at ground level, will eventually help to increase the Earth’s temperature.
+Nevertheless, scientists remain focused only on the amount of carbon measured at 13,700 ft.

-- There is no lasting benefit to be had from the use of windmills, solar panels, EVs, etc. These are merely supplemental forms of energy; their use is the result of Madison Avenue’s need to keep the wheels of continual growth moving forward.
+- This means there is no benefit to be gained from the use of windmills, solar panels, EVs, etc. These are just supplemental forms of energy; it is a smokescreen encouraged by Madison to keep the wheels of industry moving forward.
+They provide no lasting value.

 - In the past 100 yrs.+/-, human activity has replaced 242% of the carbon nature removed in 50 million yrs.
-This means we are currently putting back 1,083,000 times more carbon back in the atmosphere mechanically than nature is removing naturally.
+This means we are putting 1,083,000 times more carbon back in the atmosphere every year mechanically, than nature is removing naturally.
+There should no longer be any doubt about why, nor how much, the Earth’s climate will change in the coming decade(s).

-- There is already more than enough carbon in the atmosphere to one day increase the Earth’s ambient temperature to 81.8° F. This is disturbing because scientists suggest that, when the Earth reaches an ambient temperature of 64° F, our species – let alone our civilization – will have difficulty surviving (Note: the Earth’s ambient temperature in 2024 was 59.1° F).
+- There is already more than enough carbon in the atmosphere to one day increase the Earth’s ambient temperature to 81.5° F. This fact is disturbing because scientists suggest that, when the Earth reaches an ambient temperature of 64° F, our species – let alone our civilization – will have difficulty surviving (Note: The Earth’s ambient temperature in 2024 was 59.1° F).

 WHY WE GOT IT WRONG